stefanbylund/zxnext_sprite_demo/README.md

 version of zxnext_sprite, z88dk and ZEsarUX or CSpect.

-**Tip:** If you don't care for makefiles or don't want to install MinGW/UnxUtils/Cygwin on Windows, it is quite easy to build zxnext_sprite_demo manually by extracting the z88dk command-line invocation in the Makefile.
+**Tip:** If you don't care for makefiles or don't want to install MinGW/UnxUtils/Cygwin on Windows, you can build zxnext_sprite_demo manually by using the z88dk command-line invocation located in the header of the zxnext_sprite_demo.c source file.

 **Tip:** To start the ZEsarUX emulator directly in Sinclair ZX Spectrum Next mode, start it with the following options:

-> zesarux --machine tbblue --enable-mmc --enable-divmmc-ports --mmc-file extras/media/disk_images/tbblue.mmc --quickexit
+> zesarux --machine tbblue --enable-mmc --enable-divmmc-ports --mmc-file tbblue.mmc --quickexit

 **Tip:** To start the CSpect emulator directly in Sinclair ZX Spectrum Next mode, start it with the following options:

-> CSpect -zxnext -s7 -mmc=<zxnext_sprite_demo_folder> zxnext_sprite_demo.sna
+> CSpect -zxnext -mmc=<zxnext_sprite_demo_folder> zxnext_sprite_demo.sna

 ## License